frain-dev/convoy-website/content/docs/configuration.md

 	   }
 	}
 	```
--   `port`: Specifies which port Convoy should run on.
+-   `port`: This parameter pecifies which port Convoy should run on.
--   `worker_port`: Specifies which port Convoy workers should run on.
+-   `worker_port`: This paraneter specifies which port Convoy workers should run on.
--   `auth`: This specifies authentication mechanism used to access Convoy's API.
-Convoy has two APIs, one for the UI and the second is the public API.
+-   `auth`: This specifies the authentication mechanism used to access Convoy's API.
+Convoy has two APIs; one for the UI and the other for the public API.
 Each API requires authentication by default.
 Convoy supports two authentication mechanisms:
-	- `native`: Configure realm.
+	| - `native`: Configure realm.
 This is used for the Public API.
-	- `jwt`: Configure jwt.
+	| - `jwt`: Configure jwt.
 This is used for UI authentication.

 	```json[sample]
 	{